-“Never mind the crap, do as I say, you just got through telling me you had no mind of your own,” Daniel interrupted testily.
-“Stupid computers!”
-He muttered shaking his head.
+“Never mind the crap, do as I say, you just got through telling me you have no mind of your own,” Daniel interrupted testily.
+“Stupid AI!” he muttered, shaking his head.

-“As you wish, but we are being hailed from the planet.” the AI replied.
+“As you wish, but we are being hailed from the planet.” the computer replied.

-“I tried to captain, but you interrupted me,” the AI answered in its quiet voice.
+“I tried to captain, but you interrupted me,” the computer answered in its quiet voice.

-“Please do,” Daniel replied and instantly gaped, the face on the screen was very human and although he had never met this woman before she looked hauntingly familiar.
+“Please do,” Daniel replied and instantly gaped, the face on the screen was very human, and although he never met this woman before she looked hauntingly familiar.

-The woman turned to face the entity that she was part of it, she somehow knew instinctively yet apart, separate she felt vulnerable.
-The woman and the being communicated silently.
+The woman communicated silently with the being.
 She described her fears and wonder and asked why she had been separated from the whole.
-The being giving reassurance defining the need for the woman’s existence and teaching her in the ways of humans.
-All the knowledge the woman needed to get by as a human passed was absorbed and learned in a few minutes but not everything there was no time to teach the woman everything though.
+The being gave reassurance defining the need for the woman’s existence and teaching her in the ways of humans.
+All the knowledge the woman needed to get by as a human passed was absorbed and learned in a few minutes, but not everything there was no time to teach the woman everything though.
 Something’s would just have to be acquired the human way through practical experience.
-The woman looked down at herself and found she was naked the entity felt as the woman did and manufactured suitable human clothing for the woman.
-A part of the woman that was still the entity glowed in the woman and the being communicated the need for control.
+The woman looked down at herself and found she was naked; the entity felt as the woman did and manufactured suitable human clothing for the woman.
+A part of the woman that was still the entity glowed in the woman’s chest and the being communicated the need for control.

 “We, I understand,” the woman finally spoke she tested the sound of the words on her tongue as she spoke and reiterated them to make sure she had them right.

-Daniel cleared his throat as he watched the screen the woman had long blonde hair and the deepest blue eyes, he had ever seen; her features were finely sculptured almost statuesque in appearance.
-She wore a blue gown that accentuated her figure; he was glad she was not stood next to him now for he wasn’t sure if he could keep himself under control.
+Daniel cleared his throat as he stared at the woman on the screen she had long blonde hair and the deepest blue eyes, he had ever seen.
+Her features were finely sculptured, almost statuesque in appearance.
+She wore a blue gown that accentuated her figure; he was glad she was not stood next to him now.
+He wasn’t sure if he could reign in what he was feeling right at this moment.
 There was no denying her beauty even when viewed through a screen.